Nepal Trekking Gear. What to Wear, What to Take.

 Also, take some sort of antiseptic cream or iodine for emergencies.
 Take some good quality band-aids or sticking plasters.
 We find fabric plasters stay on better than plastic.

-We don’t get blisters when we trek because we have boots that fit well and we break them in.
+We don’t get blisters when we trek because we have boots that fit well and they are well broken in.
 If you get blisters, you’ll be very unhappy trekking.
 Wearing two pairs of socks causes blisters in our experience, and yet the trekking gear shops will tell you to wear liner socks and over socks.

 Take any other medications you may need.
 We take altitude tablets, bought in Kathmandu, for emergency use only.
 We have a post about our experiences taking these at high altitudes.